Portland Cockroach Control

-- Check the insulation around motors and clean or replace as needed.
+- Check the insulation around motors and clean or replace it as needed.

-- Check insulation for cleanliness and replace if needed.
+- Check insulation for cleanliness and replace it if needed.

-- Check door gaskets and seals, replace if leakage is detected.
+- Check door gaskets and seals, replacing them if leakage is detected.

 - Ensure food residue is removed from inside the dishwasher daily.

 - Clean regularly and thoroughly.
 Don’t forget to clean under the burners.